Crescent Point Energy Corp.'s (CPG) Stock: A 61.03% Annual Performance Rate

 CPG) stock’s latest price update

 Crescent Point Energy Corp.
-(NYSE: CPG) has seen a rise in its stock price by 0.75 in relation to its previous close of 6.67.
-However, the company has experienced a -1.03% decline in its stock price over the last five trading sessions.
+(NYSE: CPG) has seen a decline in its stock price by -1.75 in relation to its previous close of 6.86.
+However, the company has experienced a 1.05% gain in its stock price over the last five trading sessions.

-Volatility was left at 3.05%, however, over the last 30 days, the volatility rate increased by 3.02%, as shares sank -9.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.14% lower at present.
+Volatility was left at 3.04%, however, over the last 30 days, the volatility rate increased by 2.60%, as shares sank -5.60% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.14% upper at present.

-During the last 5 trading sessions, CPG fell by -1.03%, which changed the moving average for the period of 200-days by -12.61% in comparison to the 20-day moving average, which settled at $6.98.
-In addition, Crescent Point Energy Corp. saw -5.70% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CPG rose by +1.05%, which changed the moving average for the period of 200-days by -5.20% in comparison to the 20-day moving average, which settled at $6.86.
+In addition, Crescent Point Energy Corp. saw -5.42% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CPG